emmaloftus/Southern-African-Radiocarbon-Database/README.md

 ![FIGURE1_revised](https://user-images.githubusercontent.com/36149746/133086879-26ff76dd-8144-425c-a52b-4eb6b2eb953a.jpg)
 **Histogram of all dates in the database through time, showing the increase in dates for the late Holocene.**

-The 14C data and references are included as csv files and together in an excel file.
+The 14C data and references are provided as separate csv files, and together in an excel file.
 The excel file also includes a sheet with non-14C dates (OSL, etc), collected non-systematically.

 **Description of fields**